Medication & Health Protocols

 If your child’s medical condition, medication dosage or medication schedule should change after you have submitted the Health History, you must notify us in writing at firstname.lastname@example.org with a letter signed by the prescribing physician identifying the specific changes.

-We are excited to announce our new partnership with Tim’s Pharmacy, a local pharmacy in Cornelia, GA.
+We are excited to continue our partnership with Tim’s Pharmacy, a local pharmacy in Cornelia, GA.
 Camp Ramah Darom requires ALL campers who take medications (prescription and non-prescription), including vitamins and supplements, to use the services provided by Tim’s Pharmacy.
 The only exceptions are for inhalers, Epi-pens, insulin, Accutane, birth control pills, growth hormone injections, injectable medications, topical creams, nasal sprays and eye drops.
 Tim’s Pharmacy ensures that all medication arrives at Camp before the start of each session and is administered in an efficient and safe manner.
 This partnership also allows more time for our nursing staff to devote to our campers’ other healthcare needs.
 Please note that we will not accept self-packaged medication.
 Families that arrive with medication for their camper(s) will be given three days from the start of Camp to make arrangements with Tim’s Pharmacy.
 Your child will not miss any medication dosage while waiting for the new medications.

 To register with Tim’s Pharmacy: